What is Tommy John Surgery: How to Know if You Need It

-Most individuals who undergo Tommy John surgery do so from overuse injuries causing the UCL to tear.
+Most individuals who undergo this surgery do so from overuse injuries causing the UCL to tear.
 As previously mentioned, this is common in athletes who frequently bend their elbow – like pitchers.

 Usually, baseball elbow surgery is considered a last resort.
-A Tommy John ligament surgery is recommended only if other conservative treatment options have failed or if the injury is severe enough that it is determined that it won’t heal properly on its own.
+This ligament surgery is recommended only if other conservative treatment options have failed or if the injury is severe enough that it is determined that it won’t heal properly on its own.

 What are the Symptoms and Rehabilitation Procedures After Tommy John Surgery?

-Typically, recovery after a Tommy John surgery procedure follows three phases.
+Typically, recovery after a procedure like this follows three phases.
 Immediately post-surgery, the elbow is placed in a brace securing it in a 60 or 90 degree angle.
 Physical therapy exercises may start right away, but often focus on increasing strength in the hands, wrist, fingers, shoulder, and biceps.

 A couple of weeks following UCL surgery, the elbow is able to be moved.
 You may switch to wearing a hinge brace or keeping it in a sling when not performing your exercises.
 Your physical therapist will begin to prescribe various range of motion exercises to work on getting elbow function back.